 Wendy Ripmeester did something similar and ended up getting an entirely new position through her existing employer — including doing the writing work she loved, but still in a salaried position.

-You know your situation best, so it’s up to you to determine whom you tell when you decide to transition out of a full-time job.
-Sometimes telling your boss and coworkers can lead to future freelance writing jobs, depending on the nature of your current work.
-Someone you work with now could be a future client when you venture out on your own.
+You know your situation best, so it’s up to you to determine who you tell when you decide to transition out of a full-time job, and how you’re going to do it.

-Regardless of your reason for wanting to do writing part-time, few paid and work-at-home opportunities fit the bill as well as Barefoot Writing.
+Regardless of your reason for wanting to write part-time, few paid and work-at-home opportunities fit the bill as well as Barefoot Writing.

-Because you can follow your own schedule, take on only work you want, and do your writing from anywhere, it’s one of the most versatile money-making ventures out there.
+Because you can follow your own schedule, only take on work that you want, and do your writing from anywhere, it’s one of the most versatile money-making ventures out there.

 Part-time writing is great for those who want to keep their day jobs, for those who spend the bulk of their time caring for kids or elderly relatives, and for those who have other interests that occupy their time.